Studying Art History at Warwick

 We offer our students constant advice and encouragement through personal tutoring, careers meetings, and information about internships and temporary jobs in auction houses, museums, private galleries, and many other fields.
 The number of our contact hours is among the highest in the UK.

 Becoming acquainted with the main currents of Art History from the middle ages through contemporary art, and choosing options within those periods, you will also improve your writing and oral skills in Art History.
 At the same time, working with Waddesdon Manor will allow you to experience first-hand the paintings and decorative arts, and we use the University Art Collection for teaching.
 There are accompanied free Study Trips to museums and galleries in London and Birmingham, as well as visits to historic buildings in Coventry and Warwick.

 Our second year: Venice

-The Autumn term is spent in Venice, where staff from Warwick teach in our own centre, the Palazzo Pesaro Papafava.
+The Autumn term is spent in Venice, where staff from Warwick teach primarily on-site in the city.
 Topics may include the art and architecture in northern Italy from 1200-1600, and Venice as inspiration for the period from the 18th century to the present day (such as the Venice Biennale).
 Returning to Warwick you will develop your visual and analytical skills through choosing one Long Option and two Short Options in Art History.
 One Long Option is in Practical Art where you can enhance your artistic skills in our Studio, newly equipped for Print Making.
 The expertise of the members of our staff will allow you to discover more specific areas in Art History: Castles to Country Houses, Dutch art of the Golden Age, Modernism, the global Baroque, Victorian sculpture, and many others.